gigageek101/luxlife-hiring-website/README.md

 - **Headers**: Security headers configured in vercel.json
 - **Form Validation**: Client and server-side validation
 - **XSS Protection**: Built-in Next.js security features

+## 🌍 Geo-Blocking

+This website includes automatic geo-blocking to restrict access from specific countries.
+Visitors from blocked regions are automatically redirected to a YouTube video.

+**Blocked Regions**: South Asia, Most of Africa, Middle East, and Central Asia

+For full details, configuration, and country list, see **[GEO_BLOCKING.md](GEO_BLOCKING.md)**

+**Key Features**:
+- ✅ Automatic IP-based country detection (Vercel)
+- ✅ No external APIs or services required
+- ✅ Instant redirects using Edge middleware
+- ✅ Easy to configure in `middleware.ts`

 ## 📞 Support